Updated October 4, 2021.

 - This estimates the cost for the franchisor’s minimum required property and liability insurance.
 The lower estimate assumes you pay the first three months of the annual premium.
 The upper estimate assumes you pay the entire annual premium.

-- This estimates the following expenses for a New Franchisee’s first three months of operation: recruitment, cleaning, equipment leasing, repairs, maintenance, postage, credit card fees, loan discount fees, and additional funds of $15,000.
+- This estimates the following expenses for a New Franchisee’s first three months of operation: recruitment, cleaning, equipment leasing, repairs, maintenance, postage, credit card fees, loan discount fees, and additional funds of $15,000 for both lower and upper entries.

-- It includes $380 for one month of Training and Technology Fee and $940 for one month of Call Center Service.
-(Since the franchisor does not charge you through the end of your second full month of operation for Training and Technology Services and Call Center Service, the franchisor includes only one month).
+- It includes $380 for one month’s Training and Technology Fee.
+(Since the franchisor does not charge you through the end of your second full month of operation for Training and Technology Services, the franchisor includes only one month).